Chart Color Schemes

 An assessment of population growth drivers in Tweed Heads South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tweed Heads South's population is 8,579 as of November 2025.
-Since the 2021 Census, which reported a population of 8,423 people, there has been an increase of 156 people (1.9%).
-This change is inferred from the estimated resident population of 8,583 in June 2024 and an additional 143 validated new addresses since the Census date.
-The population density is 1,014 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Tweed Heads South's growth rate of 1.9% since the census is within 1.4 percentage points of the SA4 region's growth rate of 3.3%.
-Overseas migration contributed approximately 54.5% of overall population gains during recent periods.
+Tweed Heads South's population is 8,579 as of Nov 2025.
+This figure shows an increase of 156 people since the 2021 Census, which reported a population of 8,423.
+The change is inferred from ABS data: an estimated resident population of 8,583 in June 2024 and 143 validated new addresses since the Census date.
+This results in a density ratio of 1,014 persons per square kilometer, roughly inline with averages seen across other locations assessed by AreaSearch.
+Tweed Heads South's growth rate of 1.9% since the census is within 1.4 percentage points of the SA4 region's growth rate of 3.3%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 54.5% of overall population gains during recent periods, driving primary growth in the area.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on demographic trends and latest population numbers, Tweed Heads South is expected to increase by 562 persons to 2041, recording a gain of 6.5% in total over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and the latest annual ERP population numbers, Tweed Heads South is expected to increase by 562 persons to 2041, reflecting a gain of 6.5% in total over the 17-year period.

 Frequently Asked Questions - Population